uibcdf/MolSysMT/README.md

 **[Team](#team)**

-Molecular Modelling Multi-Tool
+Molecular Systems Multi-Tool

 This library was thought as a humble frontend to make the life of a computational molecular biology lab, the UIBCDF,  easier.
-MolModMT is design to cover specific needs, or to speed up workflows, when you are working with tools such as:
+MolSysMT is design to cover specific needs, or to speed up workflows, when you are working with tools such as:

 - MDTraj
 - MDAnalysis